 Publication Ethics and Standards for Editors / Authors

-Publication Ethics: The JAABC Journals is committed to upholding the highest standards of journal publication and conference presentation ethics.
-The JAABC journals, its editors, and members of all editorial teams are committed to objective and double-blind peer reviews of submitted manuscripts for journal publication and conference presentation.
+Publication Ethics: The Journals, BRJ and AABJ, are committed to upholding the highest standards of journal publication and conference presentation ethics.
+The journals, its editors, and members of all editorial teams are committed to objective and double-blind peer reviews of submitted manuscripts for journal publication and conference presentation.

-International Ethical Standards: The JAABC Journals follow the “International standards for editors and authors” developed by the Committee of Publication Ethics (COPE) during the 2nd World Conference on Research Integrity in Singapore in 2010.
+International Ethical Standards: The Journals follow the “International standards for editors and authors” developed by the Committee of Publication Ethics (Cope) during the 2nd World Conference on Research Integrity in Singapore in 2010.
 These ethical standards have been published as part of the conference proceedings under a Creative Commons licence*.
 Wager E & Kleinert S (2011), Responsible research publication: international standards for authors.
 A position statement developed at the 2nd World Conference on Research Integrity, Singapore, July 22-24, 2010.
 Chapter 50 in: Mayer T & Steneck N (eds) Promoting Research Integrity in a Global Environment.
-Imperial College Press / World Scientific Publishing, Singapore (pp 309-16).
+Imperial College Press/World Scientific Publishing, Singapore (pp 309-16).
 (ISBN 978-981-4340-97-7).

 The text above was copied from: http://publicationethics.org/files/International%20standard_editors_for%20website_11_Nov_2011%20%281%29.pdf